eZanmoto/dock_landing/README.md

 The build environment for the project is defined in `build.Dockerfile`.
 The build environment can be replicated locally by following the setup defined in the Dockerfile, or Dock can be used to mount the local directory in the build environment by running `dock shell`.
+The dependencies for the project can be installed using `npm install`.

 ### Running